harrisoncramer/gitlab.nvim/README.md

 git checkout feature-branch
 ```

 Then open Neovim.
-The `project_id` you specify in your configuration file must match the project_id of the Gitlab project your terminal is inside of.
+To begin, try running the `summary` command or the `review` command.

 ### Summary

-The `summary` action will pull down the MR description into a buffer so that you can read it.
-To edit the description, use the `settings.popup.perform_action` keybinding.
+The `summary` action will open the MR title and description.

 ```lua
 require("gitlab").summary()
 ```

-The upper part of the popup contains the title, which can also be edited and sent via the perform action keybinding in the same manner.
+After editing the description or title, you may save your changes via the `settings.popup.perform_action` keybinding.

 ### Reviewing Diffs